xmuhuanglab/DECA/README.md

-# **Deformer**
+# **DECA**
 Harnessing interpretable transformer model for cellular deconvolution of chromatin accessibility profile
 ## **Workflow:**
 ![Image text](https://github.com/xmuhuanglab/Deformer/blob/main/Description/Deformer_v2.png)
-## **Introduction of Deformer:**
+## **Introduction of DECA:**
 Within the confines of this study, we introduce Deformer, a deep learning-driven deconvolution technique designed specifically for Bulk ATAC datasets.
-Deformer utilizes vision transformers (ViT) coupled with a decoder, harnessing the power of multi-head attention mechanisms to delineate and analyze chromosomal characteristics.
+DECA utilizes vision transformers (ViT) coupled with a decoder, harnessing the power of multi-head attention mechanisms to delineate and analyze chromosomal characteristics.
 This approach enables the capture of long-range dependencies within non-coding regions.
-Through Deformer, accurate predictions of cell type proportions and cell type-specific chromatin accessibility can be achieved across a wide sample types.
+Through DECA, accurate predictions of cell type proportions and cell type-specific chromatin accessibility can be achieved across a wide sample types.

-## **Installation of Deformer:**
+## **Installation of DECA:**
 #### Dependencies
 ```
 Python version: 3.9.17; PyTorch version: 2.0.1+cu117; scikit-learn version: 1.3.0;